How to Cite a Song in 3 Formats: APA, MLA, and Chicago!

 2. Full Citation for a Song in APA

-For the References list, an APA citation for a song typically includes:
+For the References list, an APA song citation usually includes:

 Template: